MarineSeismologySymposium/SIG-ATaCR/README.md

 pip install stdb
 ```

 Now you're ready to install `obstools`.
-There are two options: 1) you want to look at the source code and are considering contributing to the code (awesome!!); 2) you are only interested in using the code and not bother with the source.
+You might consider one of two options: 1) you want to look at the source code and are considering contributing (awesome!!); 2) you are only interested in using the software and are not interested in the source code.

-#### 1) Installing from source
+#### 1) Developer mode: Installing from source

 - Navigate on the command line to a path where the software will be installed